 In 2020, the Group strategy was transformed creating 'OneEthos' to help achieve its strategic ambitions and become more self-reliant and a nimbler organisation.
 This restructure resulted in the Group becoming more focused, allowing for greater co-ordination and teamwork to occur in order to combat the effects of the COVID-19 pandemic and to improve the performance of the Group in certain areas.
-This transformation has continued to provide numerous benefits to the Group in the current year including providing good support for the Environmental, Social and Governance (ESG) framework created in the year, reducing the reliance on finance facilities and the ability for the organisation to align effectively with ever changing markets.
+This transformation has continued to provide numerous benefits to the Group in the current year including further development in the ESG program where there is one overall committee with three sub-committees in place and allowing the Group to align effectively against the impact of the war in Ukraine.